cruzmateus07/santander_project/dbx_community_ed/README.md

 ## Run notebooks:
   * Run all cells, after proper setup, on dbx_unzip notebook
   * After dbx_unzip finishes running completely, go to main.py and run the notebook (if you copied as is, should be one cell, otherwise - run all cells)
+  * Run all cells on unit_tests.py after the main.py finishes running completely

 # Used Technologies